MohamedAlFahim/MuonScript/README.md

 ---

 A modern, statically-typed, and mostly type-safe programming language, inspired by Python and many other popular programming languages.
+The MuonScript "compiler" compiles source code to bytecode, to be run by the interpreter.

 ## Features

 - Default arguments, named parameters, and variadic parameters (including variadic named parameters)
 - Type inference, generics with type constraints, and opt-in dynamic typing
 - Modules, with control over exported members, and packages
+- Class member visibility (i.e. `public` and `private`)
 - Sandbox inspired by [Deno](https://deno.land/)
 - Iterators